 - Use your primary keyword phrase in the meta description

-So although search engines don’t use the meta description tag directly, when your site does appear in the results, give the reader a reason to visit your site.
+So although search engines don’t use the meta description directly for indexing data, a well-written meta-description will give the reader a reason to visit your site.
 Yoast SEO plugins help you write them more effectively.

 Create keyword rich page and post URLs